ufijuice/fibers/chip_design_concepts.md

                  [Phase Shifter]
 ```

+### 1.1.
+Simulation Validation: Soliton Collisions and Logic

+To verify the fundamental nonlinear dynamics in AlGaAs waveguides, several simulations focusing on spatial solitons were performed.
+These are documented in `nlse_hopf_soliton_simulation.py` and `soliton_gate_simulation.py`.

+Key findings include:
+*   **Stable Soliton Propagation:** The simulations confirmed that stable spatial solitons can propagate in the designed AlGaAs environment.
+An optimal input power (`POWER = 2.00e15`) was identified to balance nonlinearity and diffraction.
+*   **Soliton Interaction and Logic:** The script `soliton_gate_simulation.py` explores the concept of a soliton-based AND gate by simulating the collision of two solitons at a specific angle.
+*   **Animated Output:** These simulations generate animated GIFs (e.g., `final_soliton_propagation.gif`, `soliton_and_gate_1_and_1.gif`) that visualize the dynamic evolution and interaction of the solitons over the propagation distance.

+These foundational simulations were critical in establishing the baseline parameters and simulation techniques that were subsequently adapted for the more complex 3D Hopfion case.

 ## 2. Chip Design for a Hopfion Crystal

 This design is based on an array of coupled microresonators to create a crystal of Hopfions.